-- The ripping pattern must be overlapping passes. - The tines should be sufficiently closely spaced to ensure full lateral de-compaction, which also needs overlapping passes. - The use of winged tines is recommended. - Tine length and width must be compatible with the proposed depth of de-compaction. - Tine and wings must have wear plates and be in a good condition; and - The towing unit must be capable of working efficiently without undue weaving and track slippage.
+- The ripping pattern must be overlapping passes. - The tines should be sufficiently closely spaced to ensure full lateral de-compaction, which also needs overlapping passes. - The use of winged tines is recommended. - Tine length and width must be compatible with the proposed depth of de-compaction. - Tine and wings must have wear plates and be in a good condition. - The towing unit must be capable of working efficiently without undue weaving and track slippage.

-1.17 To relieve compaction in turf (beyond identified root protection areas), works are to be undertaken in line with BS7370-2:1994 Ground maintenance- Recommendations, using spiking or vertical lifting and applying a top dressing of medium-fine sand to a depth of 2-3mm.
+2.19 To relieve compaction in turf (beyond identified root protection areas), works are to be undertaken in line with BS7370-2:1994 Ground maintenance- Recommendations, using spiking or vertical lifting and applying a top dressing of medium-fine sand to a depth 2-3mm.

-1.18 To relieve compaction in all other areas (beyond identified root protection areas), works are to be either deep-jetting (high-pressure soil injection), aeration and mycorrhizal inoculation, complete soil replacement, mechanical ripping, or manual ripping.
-The contractor is to submit proposals to the Contract Administrator before undertaking work.
+2.20 To relieve compaction in all other areas (beyond identified root protection areas), works are to be either deep-jetting (high-pressure soil injection), aeration and mycorrhizal inoculation, complete soil replacement, mechanical ripping, or manual ripping.
+The contractor is to submit proposals to the Contract Administrator before undertaking works.

-2.0 Topsoiling and Cultivation
+3.0 Topsoiling and Cultivation

-- 2.1.
-Imported Top-Soil: Imported topsoil is to be a 'multipurpose topsoil' following BS3882:2015 Specification for topsoil unless there is a requirement for a 'specific purpose topsoil' which will also be following the British Standard.
+3.1 Imported Top-Soil: Imported topsoil is to be a 'multipurpose topsoil' following BS3882:2015 Specification for topsoil unless there is a requirement for a 'specific purpose topsoil' which will also be following the British Standard.

-- 2.2.
-As well as following BS3882:2015 Specification for topsoil, the multi-purpose topsoil should be a quality loam and have the following properties:
+3.2 As well as being in accordance with BS3882:2015 Specification for topsoil, the multi-purpose topsoil should be a quality loam and have the following properties: